-The researchers found15 locations on the genome that were associated with fracture risk.
-All were at or near genes that had previously been linked to bone mineral density.
-Other potential risk factors, such as grip strength and vitamin D, were not found to be significantly linked to fracture risk.
+The researchers analyzed and compared the genes and lifestyle factors relating to thousands of people’s risks of fractures and low bone density.
+Fifteen locations on the genome were associated with fracture risk.
+All of these locations on the genome were at or near genes previously linked to bone density.
+Other potential risk factors, such as grip strength and vitamin D, were not found to be related to fracture risk.

 What does this mean?

 The results indicate a genetic component for low bone density and risks for fractures are more relevant than exercise and vitamin D status.
 This result aligns with previous results showing no links between vitamin D and calcium supplementation and fracture risk.
 The results also highlight a relationship between bone mineral density and fracture risk relating to women in menopause.

 Together, the genes identified in this study and their effects represent potential targets for future drug development.
 The information from this study can also help doctors devise more comprehensive approaches to diminishing fracture risk.